 The concerts of the Monastic Choir of St Elisabeth Convent reveal the traditions of Russian church singing based on the unity of life, prayer, and service.
 The programme of each concert consists of two parts.
 The first part includes worship hymns sung using ancient chants, marked by their refined and exalted nature.
 The second part consists of well-known and popular church songs and canticles, the beauty and wisdom of which lies in their simplicity and uniqueness.
 Total duration of each concert is 45 minutes.

 As a rule, the choir performs several concerts during the festival.
 You will have the opportunity to listen to antiphon (responsorial) singing of the Monastic Choir of St Elisabeth Convent together with the choirs of the parishes where they perform.
-The programme of the concert tour is usually held in various locations, thereby continuing the unifying practices of From Heart To Heart Festival.
+The programme of the concert tour is usually held in various locations, thereby continuing the unifying practices of the Heart 2 Heart Festival.
 You can learn more about the concerts of the Monastic Choir from its posters, the website of St Elisabeth Convent, the pages of the Festival on social media, and our newsletters.

 The exhibition “Saint Elisabeth: A Life Devoted to Others” displays photos and video related to the life and ministry of the Holy Martyr Grand Princess Elisabeth Feodorovna, as well as the history and traditions of the Convent named in her honour.
 A memorial evening in honour of St Elisabeth is a special solemn event where the story about the heavenly patroness of our Convent is complemented by a demonstration of a video film and interaction with the audience.